hishamthajudheen/django-crm/README.md

 ## Features
 - ✅ User authentication and role-based access
-- ✅ Customer management (add, update, delete, and search customers)
+- ✅ Customer management (add, update and delete customers)
 - ✅ Responsive design with Bootstrap

 ## Technologies Used